Pentland to Portobello Feasability Study

 • Determine the benefits to wildlife through green networks by providing an ecology report.

-• Engage with the different owners of the land along the route and how they could benefit from the route development.
+• Engage with the different owners of the land along the route.

-• Carry out community engagement activities with the local groups along the route to ensure they are involved in the design process.
-This will include the friends of groups along the route.
-Ensure that the route is promoted and highlights the benefits to the local communities.
+• Deliver community engagement activities with the local groups along the route to ensure they are involved in the design process.

 • Determine the health benefits especially for areas of disadvantage by increased access to active travel routes.